-A gas main was installed into the village of Pathhead in mid 2011 and an increasing number of household gas mains connections were made towards the latter part of 2011 and throughout 2012.
+A gas main was installed into the village of Pathhead in mid 2011 and an increasing number of household gas mains connections were made towards the latter part of 2011 and into 2012.
 As a result, PM{10} levels from the burning of coal have decreased.
 A marked reduction in SO_2 levels was also observed.

-Midlothian Council undertook to monitor for a further full year post installation of the gas mains to determine whether, as predicted, the PM10 levels would reduce further.
-This has been the case and Midlothian Council have demonstrated a sustained reduction in PM10 level and have, on this basis, sought and received permission from both Scottish Government and SEPA to revoke the Pathhead AQMA.
-The process of revoking the AQMA began and the AQMA was finally revoked in April 2014.
+Midlothian Council undertook to monitor PM{10} for a further full year post installation of the gas mains to determine whether, as predicted, the PM{10} levels would reduce further.
+This has been the case as the annual mean PM{10} concentrations for the 2012 monitoring period measured using the Teom and a Partisol Gravimetric Analyser were 16 μ g/m3 and 14.2 μ g/m3 respectively.

+Midlothian Council therefore demonstrated a sustained reduction in PM{10} level and, on this basis, sought and received permission from both Scottish Government and SEPA to revoke the Pathhead AQMA.